 For your Return-Path domain, you need to create a CNAME record in DNS that points to

 pm.mtasv.net.
 This is so that Postmark is still able to collect bounces and other feedback sent to that address.

 How to set a custom Return-Path?

-While logged into Postmark, select the "Sender Signatures" tab and select the "Setup" link on the domain you want to add the custom Return-Path domain on and navigate to the heading "Set up DMARC compliance".
+While logged into Postmark, select the "Sender Signatures" tab and select the "Authentication" link on the domain you want to add the custom Return-Path domain on and navigate to the heading "Set up a custom Return-Path".